 The History of the ____ World books and Study Guides are recommended for 9-12 grade and adult learners.

 For students younger than 9th grade, we recommend that you use The Story of the World.
-Follow the recommendations in the front of each activity book under "Multilevel Teaching."
-This will tell you how to make the material more challenging for a middle school student.
+This article from our FAQ will tell you more about how to use The Story of the World with your intermediate student.